 - But what about the rest of us in the industry?
 There are those who make damn sure they fit into sample sizes, but most of us are looking to only now keep our health – and our sanity – in a crazed world where our job is obsessing over beauty.
 No one pays us to fit into the clothes – they pay us to show up with a sixty pound suitcase full of http://crustdubuque.com/viagra-to-buy of beauty gear and make the models look amazing.
 So here’s the backstage dirt: we crew members do our best to look after our mental and physical health.
 An amazing example of this came up on Kay Montano’s blog.
 Kay, who’s worked all over the world as one of London’s super-top makeup artists, is also gorgeous, and has managed to stay sane through all of the fashion hubbub.
 And she’s got some great points on how what we consume – mentally as well as physically – makes us healthier or not.
 Kay.

 - Ok yeah, health-makes-beauty is fine and dandy, but maybe you want to look good now, as in quick fix!
 Well here’s a quicker fix than putting yourself through the masochistic dream diet – try working the body you have now!
 Sally at Already Pretty demystifies the process, getting past that annoying pear/apple/stringbean thing.
 The biggest secret?
 Being honest about what you love (yes love) about your body!
 Already Pretty.

 - In our dreams, we’re permanently pretty, but a certain amount of that pretty gets washed down the drain at the end of the day.
-Is this a frustrating waste of wow look it time or a new start every day?
-Autumn at The Beheld compares the alertinternational.com temporary nature of beauty work to her previous career as a pastry chef.
+Is this a frustrating waste of time or a new start every day?
+Autumn at The Beheld compares the temporary nature of wow look it beauty work to her previous career as a pastry chef.
 The Beheld.